 - Clear information on calorie counts, servings and shelf-life

-- Range of meals in some food kits is uninspiring
+- Range of meals is mostly bland and boring

 What Types of Survival Food Does Augason Farms Offer?